nateGeorge/scrape_wrds/README.md

 # scrape_wrds
-getting data from WRDS for stocks
+If you have access to the WRDS database, this can help with getting data from WRDS for stocks.
+Scrapes many of the WRDS databases.

 # fixing pgpass/password issues